Theories in Computer Science

 There are other notations, too:

-In Language Theory, we study how to express these functions, as well as the data upon which they operate, and the modules, objects, and control structures which house these functions.
+In Language Theory, particularly in Programming Language Theory, we study how to express these functions, as well as the data upon which they operate, and the modules, objects, and control structures which house these functions.
 We study how syntax definitions can be written to define which strings belong to the language, and how semantic definitions can give meaning to these strings.
 We even study how these languages are used by human beings, something we call pragmatics.
 But how can we actually compute (or “carry out”, or “evaluate”) these functions?
 For that we turn to automata theory.

 Automata Theory